 Administration of Relevant Policy, Procedures, and Related Processes (60%)

-- Manage continuous improvement in processes through systematically using data to inform leadership decisions (includes data gathering, best practice benchmarking, and program assessment).
+?
+Manage continuous improvement in processes by systematically using data to inform leadership decisions (includes data gathering, best practice benchmarking, and program assessment).

-- Consult with broad cross-section of institutional and community stakeholders regarding student organization conflict issues at-large and specific student situations.
+?
+Consult with a broad cross-section of institutional and community stakeholders regarding student organization conflict issues at-large and specific student situations.

 Leadership and Supervision (20%)